Flashman2000/IronSDK/README.md

 # IronSDK
 Ironclad 8080's programming repository.
 This repository is constantly being updated with the newest changes from Ironclad's programming team.

+## Special Thanks to:
+Developed by Levi Gershon of Newton's Law and Alex Carter of Disnode Robotics for development on DogeCV

 ## Project Status:
 **Awaiting push from beta branch**